-$V{DIFFOUT}$ (Pin 10): Output of a Differential Amplifier.
-This pin provides true remote output voltage sensing. $V{DIFFOUT}$ normally drives an external resistive divider that sets the output voltage.
+VDIFFOUT (Pin 10): Output of a Differential Amplifier that provides true remote output voltage sensing.
+This pin normally drives an external resistive divider that sets the output voltage.

-V{0S}^- , V{0S}^+ (Pins 11, 12): Inputs to an Operational Amplifier.
-Internal precision resistors configure it as a differential amplifier whose output is $V{DIFFOUT}$.
+V{0S}-, V{0S}+ (Pins 11, 12): Inputs to an Operational Amplifier.
+Internal precision resistors capable of being electronically switched in or out can configure it as a differential amplifier (default for the LTC1929-PG) or an uncommitted Op Amp.